mfogel/get-overpass/README.md

 One way to do this is to use the 'query features' tool (the question mark on the right of the interface) at https://www.openstreetmap.org/.

+### I get an error "Unable to covert geom to geojson?".
+What's up?

+Under the hood, this tool uses [osmtogeojson](https://github.com/tyrasd/osmtogeojson) to build geojson from result sets.
+There are some OSM structures, particularly some `relations`, that it appears that osmtogeojson is unable to convert to geojson.

 ### Do I need to worry about data licenses?

 Maybe.
 OpenStreetMap data is licensed under the [ODbL](http://www.openstreetmap.org/copyright).
 Attribution is required, and derivative works must also be licensed under the ODbL.